buchmayne/marleybuchman/content/_index.md

 Talks, Presentations, & Open Source Work
 --------------------

+**Organizer // Portland R User Group // Portland, OR // March, 2019 to Present**

+Organized monthly meetups for R programmers and Data Scientists in Portland Oregon.

 * Build a Shiny app from scratch!, [PyData PDX](https://www.meetup.com/PyData-PDX/events/279867395/)

 * The Shape of a City: Applications in Urban Data Science in Housing and Land Use, [PyData PDX](https://www.meetup.com/PyData-PDX/events/267324998/)